 What happens to investors who bid on owner occupant HUD homes?

 VERY SERIOUS!
 HUD makes owner occupants sign a document confirming they are owner occupant and if they are found to be an investor, HUD can fine them $250,000 with prison time.
 It is a federal crime to misrepresent yourself as an owner occupant when your true intention is as an investor.
 Not only can the buyer be fined and sent to prison, the buyers agent and their entire office can lose their ability to sell HUD homes.
 If you think you won’t get caught, remember there are a lot of investors who would love to bid on HUD homes but can’t because of owner occupant rules and they have no problem turning in other investors they see breaking the rules.
 Listing agents are also encouraged to keep an eye out for investors posing as owner occupants.

-How to do an inspection on a HUD home
+How to complete an inspection on a HUD home

 HUD has a different inspection policy than most REO sellers.
 When HUD has a property listed, they do not turn on any of the utilities.
 When HUD signs your purchase contract, they will email your agent a signed copy with the appraisal and a utility turn on request form.
 You have 15 days from the time HUD signs the contract to do your inspection, and they allow you a three-day window to turn on the utilities.
 It is usually best to make your three-day inspection window as late into the 15 day inspection period as possible.
 The reason is you have to send in the form to HUD’s property preservation company, wait for them to approve it and then get utilities on in your name.
 It can easily take over a week to get the form back and get utilities on so make sure your agent turns in the request form as soon as possible.